angular-ui/bootstrap/src/tabs/docs/readme.md

   <small class="badge">$</small>
   <i class="glyphicon glyphicon-eye-open"></i>
   _(Default: `false`)_ -
   Whether tab is currently selected.
+Note that this is purely for CSS and will not physically set this tab to active.

 * `classes`
   <small class="badge">$</small> -